cdhunt/automatedops/content/blog/2017-03-09-how-i-became-a-terminal-customization-junky.md

 However, the whole point of Hyper is that it is extensible.
 After trying out a bunch, here is what I settled on for day to day use.

+_**Update - March 10th**:_ It appears that the 1.3.0 release that came out as I was rigthing this has some [serious issues](https://github.com/zeit/hyper/issues/1221) with CPU consumption on Windows.

 ## Extensions

 ### hyperpower